Fort Kastela: Fort São João Baptista de Ternate

-After killing Ternate's Sultan Hairun in 1570, the Portuguese were besieged in their fort by forces of the new Sultan Baab for five years.
-In 1575, they handed over the fort and retreated to Ambon.
+Ternatean fort

 Sultan Baab occupied the fort, renamed it as Gammalamma and converted it into his royal palace.
 Anticipating a Portuguese return, Sultan Baab extensively modified the defenses into a substantial fortress, and constructed an additional fort 5 km to the east, known today as Fort Kota Janji.

 In 1605, the newly arrived Dutch VOC captured Portuguese forts on Ambon and Tidore and established a trading base on Ternate.

+Spanish fort

 The Spanish (in a personal union with Portugal since 1580) dispatched a strong expedition from the Philippines and recaptured Kastella, taking hostage Sultan Saidi Berkat and exiling him to Manila in March 1606.
 They further modified the Gammalamma defenses into a powerful fortress and renamed it as Ciudad del Rosario.
 Dutch Admiral Paulus van Caerden, captured by the Spanish in 1610 and held in Kastella, regarded it as "invulnerable."

 It was the Spanish capital of the Moluccas between 1606 and 1663, a large city that housed several churches, a Franciscan monastery and a hospital.
 When the Spanish departed from the Spice Islands in 1663, they partially destroyed the defenses which were then occupied by the Dutch.

 Today the site consists of ruins spread over a large area, scattered with local houses and bisected by the main island road.
 There is a monument for the 1575 Ternatean victory over the Portuguese, and sections of the old walls and bastions from the Spanish period can also be seen.